-Our next 2-hour meeting will take place on Sunday, December 8, 2013 at 2:00 PM at the home of John Huang in Halifax, NS.
-We cordially welcome you to attend our meetings.
+Our next 2-hour meeting will take place on Sunday, October 30, 2016 at 2:00 PM at the home of Gene Keyes in Berwick, Nova Scotia.
+We cordially invite you to attend as well.
+We truly welcome beginners and the curious.
 Please contact us (information above) for more information.

 Esperanto course in 5 very short lessons (10 to 15 minutes each):

 May help you decide whether or not to learn Esperanto.

 This site has several courses at various levels (even for children who can't read), as well as word translation, exercises, flash cards, and books in Esperanto.

 • Kurso de Esperanto:kurso.com.br/index.php?en

 A multimedia computer program for teaching yourself Esperanto.

 • Online flash cards to practice basic words (several sets):

 Each word is linked to its definition and translation at Esperanto dictionary (see below)